 - Finish: Matte black, silver, matte nickel, brushed bronze, anodized dark bronze, or brushed modern brass

-- Glass can be hard to keep clean
+- Lower metal runner can be difficult to keep clean

 Here are answers to some of the most frequently asked questions about shower doors.